JakuJ/mandelbrot-set-explorer/README.md

 Usage
 ------

-* Click anywhere in the image to zoom in to that location
+* Left click anywhere in the image to zoom in to that location, right click to zoom out
 * Use the `Space` key to toggle between modes dictating the parameter your mouse wheel changes.
-Currently available modes include:
+Currently available modes are:
-1. Image resolution
+1. Zooming factor
-2. Zooming factor
+2. Image resolution
 3. Number of iterations per pixel
 4. Iteration escape radius (changes coloring smoothness)
 * Use the mouse wheel to control the the selected parameter